blaugranano/wp-blank-theme/readme.txt

 == Description ==

-This is a completely blank WordPress theme for using WordPress as a backend-only solution.
+This WordPress theme is a completely blank theme suitable for using WordPress as a backend only.

 == Changelog ==